 Examples of ために:

 日本語が分からない人の ために 英語で話してください。

-Nihongo ga wakaranai hito no tame ni eigo of hanashite kudasai.
+Nihongo ga wakaranai hito no tame ni eigo de hanashite kudasai.

 Please speak English to people who do not understand Japanese.